aotarola/otarola.me/content/functions-in-my-types.md

 ```
 > converter = RemoteData.fromResult >> GotPokemon
 <function> Result Http.Error Pokemon -> Msg
 ```

-The type annotation remains unchanged, meaning that all these functions are equivalent, and the last one looks so elegant that it has to be taken to a fancy party 🎉.
+The type annotation remains unchanged, meaning that all these functions are equivalent, and the last one looks so elegant that it has to be taken to the fanciest of parties 🎉.

 ## Takeaway

 Before writing this post I used to think about `Types` and its `values`, which is totally correct, but _thanks_ to my biases with imperative languages, the term `values` was a bit distorted.
-So instead, I simply see them as `Type constructors` or just `functions` 😉, which again, is also correct because in `Elm`, functions are also **values** 🤯.
+So instead, I simply see them as `Type constructors` or just `functions` 😉, which again, is also correct because in `Elm`, functions are also `values` 🤯.

 ### Further Reading